 - 4. List the number of people directly employed by this project including yourself, if applicable.
+Attach a list of all paid staff to this report:

+- A. Artistic Personnel: 0

+- C. Other Personnel: 0

+- B. Administrative Personnel: 0

+- D. Total (Add A+B+C): 0

+- 5. How many people (individuals and households) were directly reached by this project (not including organization/project personnel):

+- 1,085,980 individuals/ 397,982 households(families).

-Attach a list of all paid staff to this report: - A. Artistic Personnel: 0 - C. Other Personnel: 0 - B. Administrative Personnel: 0 - D. Total (Add A+B+C): 0 - 5.
-How many people (individuals and households) were directly reached by this project (not including organization/project personnel): 304,930 individuals/ 111,226 households (families). - These numbers include repeat customers, counted again each time they come in for donations. - 6.
-How did the program/activity benefit the Emeryville community and/or contribute to the artistic and cultural aspects of Emeryville?
+- These numbers include repeat customers.

+- 6. How did the program/activity benefit the Emeryville community and/or contribute to the artistic and cultural aspects of Emeryville?

-ECAP provides a source of support for many people in need of food, clothing, and other basics for survival.
-The kind of support and outreach provided by ECAP serves to help keep families together.
+ECAP provides a source of support for many people in need of food, clothing, and other basics for survival, the kind of support and outreach that serves to help keep families together.
 The program serves all age groups, genders, preferences, national origins, color, and disabled.

 Volunteers treat people with dignity and respect.
 Our client-choice shopping method gives participants the same experience as if they were shopping in a regular grocery store.
 Covid-19 forced changes in the delivery of food to the public to maximize safety.
 Once the virus is completely controlled we plan to return to the client-choice method of food delivery.
-This positive community interaction makes some people more appreciative of the City of Emeryville and inspires them to volunteer, helping to clean up some of the street blight and trash.
+This positive community interaction makes some people more appreciative of the City of Emeryville and inspires them to volunteer, helping to clean up some of the street blight and trash and pass out food.
 For others who are not destitute, ECAP services help elevate them to the point they can make it on their own, improving their dignity and sense of pride.